OSUSecLab/elfuzz/docker_readme.md

 # How to Use This ELFuzz Docker Image

+This Docker image contains source code, data, and utilities to reproduce the experiments presented in the paper "ELFuzz: Efficient Input Generation via LLM-driven Synthesis Over Fuzzer Space."

 ## Source location

 In the following instructions, you will work in the directory `/elfuzz/`.
 However, the actual source location is `/home/appuser/elmfuzz/`.